February 19, 2011

 Hormone Changes

-Hormones play a huge in role in sex drive.
+Hormones play a huge role in sex drive.
 Hormones in both men and women decrease as we age.
-Men have a loss of testosterone starting at thirty .
+Men have a loss of testosterone starting at thirty.
 The average decrease is in the range of 1.5% a year.
-By the time a man is in his mid forties there is often a significant decrease in his sexual drive and energy.
+By the time a man is in his mid-forties, there is often a significant decrease in his sexual drive and energy.

-In males a thorough history and physical is done including blood tests.
-When hormone levels are abnormal and no other a problems are identified one can have their hormones replaced to reach optimal levels and improve sex drive.
-Medications maybe changed or stopped if they are no longer needed.
-If there is psychological causes these must be addressed and counseling started.
-Any illicit use of medications or drugs must be addressed .
+In males, a thorough history and physical is done including blood tests.
+When hormone levels are abnormal and no other problems are identified one can have their hormones replaced to reach optimal levels and improve sex drive.
+Medications may be changed or stopped if they are no longer needed.
+If there are psychological causes these must be addressed and counseling started.
+Any illicit use of medications or drugs must be addressed.

 Females require similar evaluations but testosterone is not the only hormone that must be replaced.
 Bioidentical (progesterone and estrogen) are also used to help improve their desire for sexual activity.
 These changes in females are not as simple as in males.
-As a women’s body changes her self perception changes as well and usually not in a positive way.
-With the addition of hormones there is improvement in energy, sleep, personal perception and thickening of the vaginal wall leading to a more pleasurable experience.
+As a woman’s body changes her self-perception changes as well and usually not in a positive way.
+With the addition of hormones, there is improvement in energy, sleep, personal perception, and thickening of the vaginal wall leading to a more pleasurable experience.

 Related articles include, “Testosterone Deficiency” and “Low Estrogen Symptoms“.